-- One terrifying example was Jörmungandr who lies beneath the ocean surrounding all of Midgard with his body.
+One terrifying example is Jörmungandr, who lies beneath the ocean surrounding all of Midgard with his body.

 Valhalla was the perfect place where warriors could eat to their hearts’ content until Ragnarök took place – when all of the nine worlds would be destroyed by fire.

-- However in order to get there they needed to go through a separate path called Valgrindr (which means “the path of the fallen”).
+However, to get there, they needed to go through a separate path called Valgrindr (which means “the path of the fallen”).

-- It was guarded by beautiful young women clad in armor known as Valkyries who were taking spirits of dead warriors to the Viking heaven.
+It was guarded by beautiful young women clad in armor known as Valkyries who took spirits of dead warriors to the Viking heaven.

 For some reason, Vikings wanted to live forever!
 That’s why they tried to contact spirits of the dead who could offer them wisdom which helped humans understand what was happening around them.

 It talks about a woman that got married to a farmer.
-It is said, the farmer felt he had to travel to build the Great Wall of China and Meng Jiangnv stayed at home.
+The farmer felt he had to travel to build the Great Wall of China and Meng Jiangnv stayed at home.
 The wall was built very quickly, but when the husband came back, he found out his wife was buried alive near where they were building the wall.

-- Meng Jiangnv’s story has become so famous because it symbolizes eternal love among Chinese.
+Meng Jiangnv’s story has become famous because it symbolizes eternal love among the Chinese.